5 min read

 Cohesive customer experiences across offline sales and digital channels can be challenging.
 However, taking steps to make your eCommerce platform the favorite tool for sales reps can help.

-Providing data analytics connected to customer behaviors (browse, ordering patterns, etc.) can give sales better insights on tailoring their activities to customer needs and higher sales.
+Providing data analytics connected to customer behaviors (browse, ordering patterns, etc.) can give your sales team better insights on tailoring their activities to customer needs and higher revenue.
 Features like quick order entry and customer impersonation for sales reps that make their lives easier can also help internal adoption and organizational alignment.

 Flipping the discussion from features that just improve selling on digital channels to engaging with customers across teams that serve multiple channels can have a massive impact on overall revenue.